Afropolitan is creating a Digital Nation to enable all Africans to build abundant lives.

 We will do so in four phases:

-Finally, in Phase 4, we leverage the Network, capital, and legitimacy accrued over the last 3 Phases to acquire land in negotiation with partner governments.
-The land piece will look like a “Chinatown/Afropolitan Town” where our members can establish a physical presence and create economic opportunities.
-At this stage, the Network State will serve as the “digital capital” which governs our physical Districts.
-Eventually, we will build a more extensive network of Charter Cities akin to Singapore and Hong Kong.
+In the fourth and final phase of our plan, we will leverage the network, capital, and legitimacy we have built up over the previous phases to acquire land in partnership with governments.
+This land will create a physical presence for the Afropolitan Network, where members can establish a physical presence and create economic opportunities.
+The network state will serve as the "digital capital" that governs these physical districts.
+In the long term, we plan to build a more extensive network of charter cities, similar to Singapore and Hong Kong, governed by the Afropolitan Network.

 We are embarking on a long and taxing journey.
 Our destination may be clear, but the path is uncertain.
 As we launch Phase 1, Afropolitan is looking to onboard the most dedicated and ambitious people to join our Network.
 We care less about what you’ve done and more about who you aspire to become and how we can all be better together.